BSc Microbiology: Career Path

 • Public Health Microbiologist

 These are some of the career options available to a BSc Microbiology graduate.
-The specific career path will depend on the individual's interests and skills, as well as the job opportunities available in the market.
+The career path will depend on the individual's interests, skills, and available job opportunities.

 Challenges